tsdh/ttc15-train-benchmark-funnyqt/README.md

 Just run `lein test`.
 That will execute the fixed and proportional strategies on all railway models in `test/models/`.
-Additionally, it'll run another strategy which find all broken elements and fixes all of them at once.
+Additionally, it'll run another strategy which finds all broken elements and fixes all of them at once, i.e., this is a non-incremental strategy.

+Depending on the model sizes you want to transform, you can adjust the `-Xmx` JVM argument in `project.clj`.
+The preset value should be enough for all models up to the size of the `railway-4096.railway` model.

 ### Running in the train benchmark framework

 Deploy this project to your local maven repository using `lein install`.
 Then follow the instruction of
 [my fork of the train benchmark framework](https://github.com/tsdh/trainbenchmark-ttc) which contains a glue project running the FunnyQT solution.
+This glue project contains some Java classes implementing the framework's interfaces.
+These classes simply call the FunnyQT/Clojure solution.

 ## License